MKLab-ITI/pygrank/tutorials/documentation.md

 more meaningful data.
 Of the simpler ones are normalization constraints, for example to set the maximal or the sum of posterior node values to sum to 1.
-There also exist thresholding schemes, which can be used for binary community detections, as well as methods to make node comparisons non-parameteric by transforming scores to ordinalities.
+There also exist thresholding schemes, which can be used for binary community detection, as well as methods to make node comparisons non-parameteric by transforming scores to ordinalities.

 Some more complex postprocessing mechanisms involve re-running the